Kaktushose/jda-commands/wiki/docs/message/emojis.md

 # Emojis
-JDA-Commands supports using emoji aliases for Unicode and application emojis in all places where [localization](../localization.md#implicit-localization) is done implicitly.
+JDA-Commands supports using emoji aliases for Unicode and application emojis in all places where [localization](localization.md#implicit-localization) is done implicitly.

+This is done after [placeholder resolution](placeholder.md) and [localization](localization.md) took place.

 JDA-Commands emoji aliases are very similar to the ones used by the discord client.
 They follow the same format `:emoji_name:` for both Unicode and application emojis.